tombill143/frontend/readme.md

 # Fullstack frontend

-This repo is supposed to provide as a boilerplate for setting up routing, authentication and interaction with an api.
+This repo iis being supplied in visual studio code but made in notepad++

-The frontend is running here: https://flawless-branch.surge.sh The backend is running here: https://tomas-order-site.herokuapp.com/
+The frontend is running here: https://flawless-branch.surge.sh The backend is running here: https://cine-mama.herokuapp.com/

 The code for the backend api can be found here: https://github.com/behu-kea/tomas-order-site